 - Within the expense base, property taxes and insurance are the largest categories within operating expenses.
 While insurance costs are likely to increase at rates higher than the overall level of inflation (representing higher replacement costs due to building cost inflation), property tax changes vary widely.
 In this respect CA heavy apartment are best positioned because property taxes increase a maximum of 2% per year (thank you Prop 13).
 Massachusetts also has limits on property tax hikes.
 If rents increase faster than operating expenses, this positive operating leverage means that NOI will grow faster than rents.

 - One place where inflation is evident is in building costs - both materials and labor.
-This makes it more expensive to build new new apartments.
+This makes it more expensive to build new new apartments (replacement cost is increasing-> if the cost to build new is higher, the value of the existing stock of apartments should increase which bodes well for apartment REITs).
 Similarly higher interest rates make financing new construction more difficult.
 Higher building costs/higher interest rates are likely to curtail new apartment supply which bodes well for rent/NOI growth at existing buildings.
 The apartment supply which does come on will require higher rents to achieve targeted returns - likely Class A+ or luxury product (not competing with class B apartments and still being priced above existing stock of class A).